meilisearch/integration-guides/README.md

 - A well-explained `Getting Started` section: the user should be able to copy/paste the code and command examples and everything should work as expected.
 - Basic code examples for the most common actions.
-- A `Development Workflow` part so that everyone can easily contribute.

-We recommend to check out the READMEs of our SDKs repositories 🙂
+We recommend checking out the READMEs of our SDKs repositories 🙂

+### CONTRIBUTING.md

+The repository should contain a CONTRIBUTING.md.
+The [template is here](/templates/CONTRIBUTING.md) and needs to be filled according to the repository context.

 ### Tests